canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The `.p-article-pagination__link` was removed, as only its variants (`.p-article-pagination__link--next` and `.p-article-pagination__link--previous`) were meant to be used.

+## Accordion

+We updated the HTML structure of the accordion component and removed the classes `p-accordion__title` and `p-accordion__tab--with-title` used for accordion headings, in favour of a more accessible accordion structure.
+If headings are used in accordion, the HTML structure needs to be updated.
+See [accordion docs](/docs/patterns/accordion) for details.

 ## Slider

 Adding `.p-slider` class to style `<input type='range'>` is optional, so this class name can be safely removed from HTML if it's used solely to style range inputs.
 Classes `.p-slider__wrapper` and `.p-slider__input` are still used when building [slider with text input](/docs/patterns/slider) combo.